-This Elegant Gull is back with a new track Fire on at me.
-The prodigious 12 year old from Kent once again defies age stereotypes with a mature, sophisticated slice of Alt Pop.
+This Elegant Gull are back with a new track Fire on at me.
+The prodigious 12 year old DD Shine from Kent once again defies age stereotypes with a mature, sophisticated slice of Alt Pop ably assisted by her dad.
 It starts off by sampling Glenn Miller’s Moonlight Serenade!
 This is followed by a male crooner before TEG takes over.
 The track is built around a chord pattern that fits to a semi-tone descent in the bass.
-The arrangement is quite opaque and synth-filled while her lyrics continue on the theme of environmental destruction and complacency that were prominent in Stop giving us the poison.
+The arrangement is quite opaque and synth-filled while lyrics continue on the theme of environmental destruction and complacency that were prominent in Stop giving us the poison.
 Impressive as ever.

 REGGAE & DANCEHALL

 Reggae Roast ft.
 Mr Williamz have an irresistible track out called Never B4 which takes me back to the early days of General Saint & Clint Eastwood with its two-vocal toasting style and relentlessly upbeat groove.
 Although the vibe may be retro, the sounds and production bring it up to date.
 ‘You never heard nothing like this before’ repeats the hook.
 Hmmm, I think I probably have but it’s been a while since I heard anything like this that was so fresh and uplifting.

 Adam Prescott makes faithful dub reggae and his track with the excellent title Outernation is a celebration of that with echoing overlaps that Scientist would be proud of while the piano could almost be Dave & Ansell Collins.
 Everything is there, the light staccato guitar chords, deep bass in fifths, drums that hit the cymbal on the fourth beat in every fill.
 There are shouts and spoken word moments too with plenty of echo and that tuneful piano coming in and out of the mix.